KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/setup/README.md

 {% hint style='working' %}
 Did you know you can customize font size and color of the worksheets to make it easier for you to see?

-Click on the font menu (<i class="fa fa-font" aria-hidden="true"></i>) at the top of the page to open a menu where you can make your font larger or smaller or change background color.{% endhint %}
+Click on the font menu (<i class="fa fa-font" aria-hidden="true"></i>) at the top of the page to open a menu where you can make your font larger or smaller or change background color.
+{% endhint %}

+{% hint style='working' %}
+Did you know you can perform common tasks such as copy and paste and navigate Atom using keyboard shortcuts?

+When working without a mouse, keyboard shortcuts will be faster than a trackpad.
+Open the [handy dandy keyboard shortcut reference in a new tab](/references/README.md) so you can refer to it easily!
+{% endhint %}